 Toddlers want to make their own choices, which often requires compromise.
-Parents need to balance safety with freedom.
-Good support networks can provide help.
+Parents need good strategies to support the growing independence of tamariki while avoiding tantrums over making choices.

 Pēpi will now want to make their own choices more often about what they want to eat, play with and even wear.
 This stage of growing independence and self-discovery can sometimes end in tears.